All articles

 Key Takeaways

-- Tests written in plain English run on every push, PR, or deploy
+• Tests written in plain English run on every push, PR, or deploy via a simple API trigger

-- Parallel execution across Chrome, Firefox, Safari, and Edge keeps pipeline fast
+• Parallel execution across Chrome, Firefox, Safari, and Edge keeps pipeline time minimal

-- Start with 5–10 critical path tests, expand from there
+• Start with 5–10 critical path tests, tiered by deployment stage

 Frequently Asked Questions

 How do I handle different test environments (staging, production)?
-You point tests at different base URLs for each environment.
+Point tests at different base URLs for each environment.
 Same test logic, different target.
-Most teams run full suites against staging and smoke tests against production.
+Run full suites against staging and smoke tests against production.

 Do I need to install anything in my CI environment?
-No. TestQala runs tests on its own infrastructure.
+No. Tests run on managed infrastructure.
 Your CI just triggers the run via API and receives results.
 No browser binaries, no drivers, no Docker images to maintain.

 What if my app requires authentication tokens or API keys?
-You can configure environment-specific credentials in TestQala that are injected at runtime.
+Configure environment-specific credentials in your test platform.
 They're encrypted and never exposed in test results or logs.

 How does this compare to running Cypress in GitHub Actions?
 Cypress in CI requires installing Node.js, Cypress, and browser binaries in your pipeline.
 You write tests in JavaScript, maintain selectors, and handle flakiness yourself.
-TestQala handles all of that — you just write the test in English and trigger it.
-See our full comparison with traditional tools.
+No-code tools handle all of that — you write the test in English and trigger it.
+See the full comparison with traditional tools for details.